benmarte/hugo-catalog-site/content/_index.md

 This theme is under active development this means there be bugs and I can't make no guarantees things won't break.

-With that out of the way we do appreciate feedback, bug issues and PRs.
+With that out of the way.
+We do appreciate feedback, bug issues and PRs.
 Thanks.
 {{</hint>}}